 Want to boost conversions and generate better ROI?
 Make sure your site gets noticed with targeted website optimization.

-Start with an evaluation of current site performance, then implement key strategies to capture the attention of popular search engine spiders.
-Finally, deploy the right tools at the right time to automate key processes and discover new optimization opportunities.
+I would start with an evaluation of current site performance, then implement key strategies to capture the attention of popular search engine spiders.
+Finally, I would deploy the right tools at the right time to automate key processes and discover new optimization opportunities.

-Once your website reaches its full potential, you can focus on other strategies that can help you grow better.
+Once my website reaches its full potential, I can focus on other strategies that can help me grow better.

 Editor's note: This post was originally published in November 2020 and has been updated for comprehensiveness.